sayan-hi/zkp-credential-framework/docs/architecture.md

 ### 1. Issuer

 The issuer is responsible for credential generation and cryptographic binding of user attributes.
-It does nOT participate in individual proof sessions.
+It does not participate in individual proof (presentation) sessions.

+**Credential Issuance:**

+The issuer generates a credential:

-σ = Sign(sk, attrs)
+σ = Sign(sk, C)

-One-time issuance, offline
+where:

+**sk** is the issuer’s signing key
+**C = g<sup>α</sup> h<sup>β</sup>** is a commitment to the user’s attributes

+> Issuance is a one-time process and can be performed offline.

-e.g. Aadhaar Authority, University
+Examples: Aadhaar Authority, Universities, Employers

+**Issuer Responsibilities:**

-- Constructs **Pedersen commitments** \( C = g^m h^r \) ensuring hiding and binding
+- Constructs **Pedersen commitments** \( C = g^α h^β \) ensuring hiding (privacy) and binding (integrity)
-- Signs commitments using a **Schnorr signature scheme**
+- Signs the commitment C using a secure signature scheme (e.g., Schnorr)
-- Issues **verifiable credentials (VCs)** bound to committed attributes
+- Issues a verifiable credential (VC) bound to the committed attributes
-- Guarantees authenticity and integrity without revealing underlying data
+- Guarantees authenticity and integrity without revealing the underlying attributes α

+**Security Properties:**

+- **Issuer does not learn usage patterns:** No involvement in presentation phase, no tracking
+- **Attribute privacy preserved:** Only commitments C are signed, not raw attributes
+- **Unforgeability:** Credentials cannot be created without the issuer’s secret key

-The issuer acts as a root of trust, whose correctness is assumed but whose visibility into user activity is minimized.
+> The issuer acts as a root of trust, whose correctness is assumed but whose visibility into user activity is strictly minimized.

 ---